Charleston, West Virginia Premises Liability Attorney

 - Trespasser: a trespasser enters the property of another without express or implied consent.
 They are there for their own reasons and purposes.
 The property owner does not owe a duty of care to a trespasser unless the owner is aware that the trespasser is on the premises or is likely to enter or reenter the premises.
 In this case the property owner may have the duty to warn the trespasser of possible harm and to exercise reasonable care.

 If you were injured while you were on the property of another, you may have a personal injury cause of action for compensation, depending on the circumstances of your case.
-It is highly advisable to consult with a Charleston, West Virginia premises liability lawyer to discuss the details of your injury and the circumstances under which it occurred.
-The Law Firm of Tiano O’Dell, PLLC represents injured premises liability victims.
+Consult with a Charleston, West Virginia premises liability lawyer to discuss the details of your injury and the circumstances under which it occurred.
+Tiano O’Dell, PLLC represents injured premises liability victims.
 A complimentary consultation is available to discuss your case.

 Premises Liability Accident Causes